FREE SHIPPING ON ORDERS OVER $50

 Cinnamomum loureiroi.
 Vietnamese cinnamon has a higher oil content than the other varieties and is therefore much spicier.
 In Vietnam, this variety is added to traditional cooking in the form of the bark.
 In the U.S., Vietnamese Saigon Cassia is used in specialty bakeries in cinnamon rolls and apple pie since the added spice gives these pastries a unique flavor.

 As we said at the outset, cinnamon is known to us in America primarily as a cooking and baking spice.
-But cinnamon has been used as a traditional medicine in other cultures for centuries.
+But cinnamon’s benefits for health have been used as a traditional medicine in other cultures for centuries.
 We now know that cinnamon has numerous benefits beyond its great taste.
 Here are some of the benefits of cinnamon.

 Antioxidants work to neutralize and remove free radicals that can cause cancer.
 Cinnamon is loaded with chemicals called polyphenols which are powerful antioxidants.
-In one study cinnamon was shown to have more antioxidant properties than any other natural source.
-The high concentrations of these polyphenols in cinnamon accounts for why cinnamon has historically been used as a natural food preservative.
+In one study, cinnamon was shown to have more antioxidant properties than any other natural source.
+The high concentrations of these polyphenols in cinnamon accounts for why cinnamon has historically been used as a natural and healthy food preservative.

 Inflammation is a natural and necessary response as our bodies fight infections.
 However, inflammation becomes problematic when it becomes chronic and directed against our own physiological systems and tissues.
 Cinnamon has been shown to work as an effective anti-inflammatory agent and can help fight the symptoms of certain autoimmune conditions.